ngol0/DungeonStuck/README.md

 - [x] Collect Item System
 - [x] Inventory System
 - [x] UI System
-- [ ] Completed map and level layout
+- [ ] Map Culling + Completed map and level layout
 - [ ] Scripting with Lua
 - [ ] Some other useful tools such as Level Editor, etc.